1) Hazards in Your Collection with Evelyn Fidler – November 19, 2020

 3) Emergency Preparedness with Melynda Jarratt – February 2021

 Throughout several communities, many museums do not have an emergency preparedness plan or have proper procedures in place as to what to do in case of an emergency when disaster strikes.
 The Fredericton Region Museum has developed a policy or best practice for such an occasion and has had to refer to it more than once.
 Melynda Jarratt will explore why it is important to have and emergency preparedness policy that is specific to an individual’s museum and what must be included in every emergency preparedness policy.
 She will also provide the necessary steps in order to build the best emergency preparedness policy and the importance of keeping it up-to-date.

 The Association Heritage New Brunswick is happy to report that we will present 4 new Webinars.
 These are all FREE.
 To sign up please contact Kellie Blue-McQuade at email@example.com

-We greatly appreciate the funding for our webinars provided by Canadian Heritage for the past five years.
+We greatly appreciate the funding for our webinars provided by the Department of Canadian Heritage.
 Without their support, we would not be able to provide professional development for our members in this way.